patrickmgarrity/hoodwink/README.md

 **How to Use Hoodwink?**

 This project currently provides python scripts that use authentication logs to calculate the number of unique active users that log into your SaaS applications over the last 180-days.
-The scripts generate a list that allows you to better understand your SaaS licensing needs.
+The scripts generate a list that allows you to better understand your SaaS licensing and security needs.

 **The Security Use Case for Hoodwink**